 Mapping genes to traits in dogs using SNPs is a fascinating and complex area of study, offering valuable insights into the genetic basis of phenotypic variation.
-By leveraging the power of single nucleotide polymorphisms (SNPs), researchers can unravel the intricate relationships between genes and traits in the diverse canine population.
+By leveraging the power of single nucleotide polymorphisms (SNPs), researchers can unravel the layered relationships between genes and traits in the diverse canine population.

 Introduction: The Power of Canine Genetics